enterspeedhq/enterspeed-docs/docs/integrations/umbraco/culture-and-hostnames.md

 | https://enterspeed.com/ | en-US   |
 | https://enterspeed.dk   | da-DK   |

-If the node you are ingesting is based on a content type that does not allow _vary by culture_ it will you the default language and because of that use https://enterspeed.com/ as the domain when ingested into Enterspeed.
+If the node you are ingesting is based on a content type that does not allow _vary by culture_ it will use the default language and because of that use https://enterspeed.com/ as the domain when ingested into Enterspeed.

 ## Multiple domains per culture for the same site